Open Source Mastery: A Four-Module Training Series

 Course Duration and Investment

-Each module runs for 2-3 hours at €500 per person, with reduced rates available for groups and educational institutions.
+Discounted rates are available for groups and educational institutions.

 Module Structure